Creatine Kinase MB (Blood)

 Does this test have other names?

 What is this test?

-This test measures the amount of the enzyme creatine kinase (CK) in your blood.
+This test measures the amount of an isoenzyme of creatine kinase (CK) in your blood.

-Your body makes many forms of CK, including CK-MB.
-CK is found in the heart, muscles, and other organs including the small intestine and uterus.
-If you have a heart attack, injured heart muscle cells release CK into your blood.
+Your body makes 3 forms of CK, including CK-MB.
+CK is found in the heart, muscles,

 Why do I need this test?